News

 Highlight: Revealing a story from his childhood to calm his companion in “The Time Monster.”

-Theatrical, yet more contained than just about any other Doctor, Pertwee used the role to break away from his reputation as a variety entertainer and played the part straight.
-In his era, the Doctor became a patrician hero.
-Exiled from Time Lord society and banned from travelling through time, he found a family with the United Nations Intelligence Taskforce.
+Theatrical, a dandy, and yet more contained than just about any other Doctor, Pertwee used the role to break away from his reputation as a variety entertainer and played the part straight.
+In his era, The Doctor became a patrician hero.
+Exiled from Time Lord society and banned from traveling through time, he found a family with the United Nations Intelligence Taskforce.
 He could quarrel with them as intensely as the enemies they fought together, but it only reflected his fierce dedication to truth and a sense of righteousness beyond the self.
 At the same time, he could still have fun building gadgets and special cars, but it reflected as much about Pertwee’s own personality as it did the Third Doctor’s.

 (Photo by BBC America)